fascot/Media-Download-Tool/README.md

 # Usage

-By default youtube, pornhub and newgrounds are supported. <br />
+By default youtube and newgrounds are supported. <br />

 You can type most of the commands in no particular order <br />